prometheus/prometheus/docs/querying/api.md

 Limit:
 -`Limit`: group-level limit of the number of alerts produced by an alerting rule or series produced by a recording rule.
-If the limit is exceeded, the active alerts are removed.
-If it's an alerting rule, and the rule returns an error, then it subsequently sets the health to bad. defalut value of limit is 0.
+Defalut value of limit is 0.

 ```json
 $ curl http://localhost:9090/api/v1/rules